Cultural Diversity in the Australian Chamber Choir

 Jerzy Kozlowski (bass, pictured, centre): “I was born in 1952 in England of a German/Polish mother and Polish father.
 At the beginning of World War II my father was in a Russian labour camp in Archangelsk.
 He escaped to Palestine and joined the Polish Free Army which fought its way through Italy and was eventually demobbed in England.
 My mother escaped from what was to become East Germany to England, meeting my father in Salisbury, Wiltshire.
 My parents had booked a sea passage to emigrate to Australia soon after I was born, but my father broke his leg two weeks before we were due to sail and the opportunity was missed!
 I finally made Australia my home in 1979″.

-Jacob Lawrence (tenor, pictured below): “My mum and dad are Douglas and Liz, so my story’s much the same as theirs!
+Jacob Lawrence (tenor): “My mum and dad are Douglas and Liz, so my story’s much the same as theirs!
 I went to my first choir practice when I was one week old.
 In those days it was the Choir of Ormond College.
 My dad held me up in front of the choir and evidently I wriggled and screwed up my face.
 But the taste for choral music caught on!
 I started singing in the Scots Church choir with my parents when I was 6 years old and that’s how I learned to read music.
-I joined the ACC in 2010 when I was 17 and for three years I was the youngest member.
+I joined the ACC in 2010 when I was 17 and for three years I was the youngest member.”
+Jacob moved to Switzerland in 2016 to undertake a Bachelor of Music at the Schola Cantorum in Basel.
+He will join the choir briefly during our European tour in July 2017.